hpcleuven/VscDocumentation/source/antwerp/the_2017a_toolchains_on_the_uantwerp_clusters.rst

    -  :ref:`Modules in the intel/2017a toolchain <Antwerp 2017a intel>`

 -  The FOSS toolchain, built out of open-source components.
-It is mostly used for programs that don’t install with the Intel compilers, or by users who want to do development with Open MPI and other open-source libraries.
+It is mostly used for programs that don't install with the Intel compilers, or by users who want to do development with Open MPI and other open-source libraries.
-   The FOSS-toolchain has a number of subtoolchains: Gompi, GCC and GCCcore, and some programs are installed in these subtoolchains because they don’t use the additional components that FOSS offers.
+   The FOSS-toolchain has a number of subtoolchains: Gompi, GCC and GCCcore, and some programs are installed in these subtoolchains because they don't use the additional components that FOSS offers.

    -  :ref:`Modules in the foss/2017a toolchain and its
       subtoolchains <Antwerp 2017a foss>`

--  The system toolchain (sl6 or centos7), containing programs that only use system libraries or other tools from this toolchain.
+-  The system toolchain (centos7), containing programs that only use system libraries or other tools from this toolchain.

    -  :ref:`Modules in the system toolchain for CentOS